 Delahanty’s fatal fall from a railroad bridge in July was the darkest moment of a season that saw Washington fall into last place.
 This was the first of four cellar finishes over nine years (the other five were seventh place.)
 The team’s futility gave birth to the quip: “Washington: First in war, first in peace and last in the American League,” which appeared in the June 27, 1904, Washington Post and was credited to Charles Dryden, the era’s most famous baseball writer and humorist.

 Hardly a surprise, Loftus wanted to spend more to acquire players.
 The relation between Postal and Loftus deteriorated enough during the season that Postal in August threatened to resign.
 Johnson came to town and entertained an offer for the team from Charles Jacobson, a Washington businessman.
 Jacobson, however, balked at assuming the team’s debt, once he found the amount was between $12,000 and $15,000.
-When no one else stepped forward by early March, Johnson bought the shares of the team the league didn’t already own, including those of Postal and Loftus, for $15,000 and then paid the bills.[x]
+When no one else stepped forward by early March, Johnson bought the shares of the team the league didn’t already own, including those of Postal and Loftus, for $15,000 and then paid the bills.

 Finally, local ownership and a star pitcher

-Later that month, Johnson was able to sell most of the team’s stock to a group of local businessmen, organized by former Associated Press reporter and baseball writer William Dwyer.
+In March of 1904, Johnson was able to sell controlling interest in the team to a group of local businessmen.
+The ownership group, which continued to include Walsh, Minor and Rapley, was organized by former Associated Press reporter and baseball writer William Dwyer.
 The main financial backer of the group was Thomas C. Noyes, an editor at the Evening Star, Washington’s largest newspaper.
 The Noyes family owned the paper.
 Also part of the group was Wilton J. Lambert, who had been the team’s attorney since 1901.
-Lambert was named club president and Dwyer vice president, general manager and treasurer.[xi]
+Lambert was named club president and Dwyer vice president, general manager and treasurer.

 With the two major leagues at peace, the Senators moved into the expanded National League Park (renamed American League Park, of course) at Seventh and Florida – a location at which the team would remain for the rest of its tenure in Washington.
-Some of the grandstands from the old park were moved and re-installed to increase capacity at the Seventh and Florida site.[xii]
+Some of the grandstands from the old park were moved and re-installed to increase capacity at the Seventh and Florida site.

 The new owners took control of a club on the way to its worst record: 38-113, 55 and 1/2 games out of first.
 After firing Loftus a week before the season started, Dwyer made catcher Malachi Kittredge interim manager for 17 games until Patsy Donovan won release from his Cardinals contract.
 While A.L. attendance was up overall by 750,000, the Senators drew just 132,344 fans.
-By May, Dwyer had enough and left town.[xiii]
+By May, Dwyer had enough and left town.

-In January 1905, Noyes led a new local group that acquired 55 percent of the team’s shares.
+In late January 1905, Noyes led a new local group that acquired 55 percent of the team’s shares.
 The league held the remaining 45 percent.
 Noyes assumed the presidency.
-Others who bought shares included Bone of the Post, who two years later founded the Herald.
+Others who bought shares included Scott C. Bone, managing editor of the Washington Post, who two years later founded the Herald.
 With Noyes and Bone involved, the team at least was assured of newspaper coverage.
+The group named Rapley treasurer and Minor business manager.
+Walsh, District Commissioner Henry L. West and banker Tom Corcoran made up the rest of the board of directors.
 First baseman Jake Stahl, who had joined the Senators the previous season, was named player-manager.

 In an effort to leave the past behind, the team held a pre-season contest to adopt a new name.
 The choice was “Nationals,” although most fans and newspapers continued to call the team the Senators.
 Washington officially would remain the Nationals through the 1956 season, thus the nickname “Nats” often used in headlines.

-The 1905 team got off to a good start – indeed, no start could be worse than 0-13 that began the ’03 season – and remained in the first division until mid-season.
+The 1905 team got off to a good start – indeed, no start could be worse than 0-13 that began the ’04 season – and remained in the first division until mid-season.
 Injuries to key players and an illness that put Stahl out of action led to a slump that dropped the team to seventh place, but the 64 victories were 26 more than in ’03, and the players shared a $1,000 bonus promised by Noyes in April if Washington avoided the cellar.
 At their meeting in December, stockholders were presented with a report that the team has spent $12,910 to acquire players and had sold players for $3,125.
-Noyes was drawing a salary of just $600 a year as team president.[xiv]
+Noyes was drawing a salary of just $600 a year as team president.

 Washington finished seventh again in ’06, but won nine fewer games and finished 37 and 1/2 games out of first.
 At end of the year, Stahl was replaced as manager by Joe Cantillon, a fiery former umpire.
-Stahl refused to play for Washington and ended up with a semi-pro team in Chicago when the Nats were unable to trade him before the 1907 season.[xv]
-Noyes gave Cantillon a three-year contract at a $7,000 salary and a promise of 10 percent of the team’s profits.[xvi]
+Stahl refused to play for Washington and ended up with a semi-pro team in Chicago when the Nats were unable to trade him before the 1907 season.
+Noyes gave Cantillon a three-year contract at a $7,000 salary and a promise of 10 percent of the team’s profits.

 Cantillon did little to improve Washington’s performance, but he was responsible for the Senators discovering and nurturing the greatest player ever to wear the team’s uniform: Walter Johnson, who made his debut in August 1907.
 The new ownership bid goodbye to Cantillon in early 1910 and hired Jimmy McAleer as manager.
 He wasn’t much better than Cantillon, producing two seventh place finishes, but he was around for the start of a Washington tradition that lasted as long an A.L. franchise remained in Washington: President William Howard Taft threw out the ceremonial first pitch on opening day, 1910, something each of his successors did through Richard M. Nixon (with a vice president or other officials occasionally pinch-hitting).

 Weeks before the 1911 season was to begin, a fire, set by a plumber’s torch, burned the Senators’ wooden home park to ground.
-Noyes fulfilled a pledge that a new park would be build before the season started.
+Noyes fulfilled a pledge that a new park would be built before the season started.
 The cost of the project would lead to most significant development in the history of the franchise.